anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 ### Content
 * The progress bar code was taken from [WeiChiaChang](<https://gist.github.com/WeiChiaChang/abe92ca2e8da86ef69560b63903e8764>).
 * The code for the two column responsive [layout](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) and [fixed navigation](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) from www.w3schools.com.
+- To add the overlay to the home page, I took the idea from the [dcode](https://www.youtube.com/watch?v=exb2ab72Xhs) YouTude vedio.
 * Animation added to the home text is taken from the Code Institute's [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main) project.

 ### Media
 The imge used as a background image is taken from [Pixabay].

 ### Acknowledgements
-* The idea for the home page was taken from the site of [Sabanna](<https://www.sabanna.online/>).
 * Inspirational support from [Karina Finegan](https://kairosity.github.io/milestone-project-1-cv-website/?#home-section) project.
 * Ideas were taken from the Code Institute's Coffee House and Love Running projects.
-* The site [tech-lagoon](https://tech-lagoon.com/imagechef/en/image-to-edge.html) to convert the Profile photo to a watercolor image.
 * The the Code Institute tutor support team for helping me with the correct guidance.
 * My mentor, Medale Oluwafemi, for his invaluable guidance.